 How to become a member of BAJS

 Membership is open to anyone interested in an academic approach to Jewish studies.
-Members of BAJS work in a wide range of academic disciplines including history, religious studies, theology, literature, linguistics and sociology.
-Membership of BAJS offers the opportunity to take part in the conferences, receive the bulletin and other mailings throughout the year, and a number of other benefits (see https://britishjewishstudies.org/about/members-benefits).
+Members of BIAJS work in a wide range of academic disciplines including history, religious studies, theology, literature, linguistics and sociology.
+Membership of BIAJS offers the opportunity to take part in the conferences, receive the bulletin and other mailings throughout the year, and a number of other benefits (see http://britishjewishstudies.org/about/members-benefits).

 There are three categories of membership: